vsoch/lsr-political-consensus/README.md

 where `-it` corresponds to interactive terminal.

 #### Meteor Debugging
 The error messages for your application will be available at `http://127.0.0.1:3000/`, so you should start here.

-Here are a set of common errors that I (@vsoch) encountered when I first tried to get this working:
+###### Meteor Version
+Of high importance: **DO NOT UPDATE METEOR**.
+The application was developed using a very specific version of Meteor (version 1.1.0.3) and updating to a newer version will break it.
+This is one of the reasons we are using containers - if you look in the Dockerfile, we install meteor by running the command:

+      /code/install-meteor.sh

+This is the same install script that would be downloaded and run via `curl https://install.meteor.com/ | sh`, except the `RELEASE` variable is hard coded to be the one that we need.
+For this reason, it is very important that you do not try to update Meteor, unless you are wanting some functionality that the new version offers, and are willing to debug the errors.

+###### Missing settings
+When I (@vsoch) first set this up, I ran the command `meteor` in my [Dockerfile](Dockerfile) instead of `meteor --settings settings.json`.
+This means that none of the additional information like the admin password, etc., was available to the application, and it crashed:

 	/root/.meteor/packages/meteor-tool/.1.1.4.yg6231++os.linux.x86_64+web.browser+web.cordova/mt-os.linux.x86_64/dev_bundle/server-lib/node_modules/fibers/future.js:245